stellar/go/exp/services/keystore/spec.md

 	"type": "bad_request",
 	"title": "Bad Request",
 	"status": 400,
-	"detail": "The request you sent was invalid in some way", "extras": {
+	"detail": "The request you sent was invalid in some way.", "extras": {
 		"invalid_field": "keysBlob",
 		"reason": "field value cannot be empty"